 Man on a bike.
 (Image courtesy Steve Airey via Flickr.)

 The following types of images can be used with stories: Any Creative Commons image, any marketing or product image provided by a company, stills from any video, screenshot of any game or virtual environment or application.
+Here is an article about free image sources and AI-powered image creation tools from our sister site, MetaStellar.

 Images from other news sites absolutely cannot be used with Hypergrid Business stories, unless we are writing an article specifically about that other news site.
 For example, if another publication has an article about virtual reality and includes a photograph their writer took of a headset, we cannot use that photo in our own, unrelated article about virtual reality.
-However, if we are writing editorial commentary about their article — say, that they’ve got their headset on backwards and that’s why it didn’t work — then we can use that image because it will then fall under the editorial exception or fair use in copyright law.
+However, if we are writing editorial commentary about their article — say, that they’ve got their headset on backwards and that’s why it didn’t work — then we can use that image because it will then fall under the editorial exception rule or fair use under copyright law.

 A user’s virtual representation in an online environment, which could be anything from a small photo or image, to a realistic three-dimensional representation.
 Virtual worlds like Second Life allow users to customize their avatars to be very realistic, or very creative and imaginary, and anything in between.